Fluentd¶

 </match>

-output to forward data to Observe’s HTTP endpoint.
-Fluentd does not support compression for the http
+Observe relies on the Fluentd http output to forward data to the Observe’s HTTP endpoint.
+Fluentd does not support compression for the http output.

-For the tail input plugin, you may wish to modify the following attributes:
+For the tail input plugin, you may want to modify the following attributes:

-is used by Fluentd to track logs processed so far.
+• Fluentd uses the pos_file to track logs processed so far.
 This allows Fluentd to resume forwarding across restarts without submitting duplicate log entries.
-The file must be writable by Fluentd.read_from_head
+The file must be writable by Fluentd.

-should be enabled if you wish to begin ingesting a file from the head rather than tail.
-This can be useful when bulk uploading files on a first run.limit_recently_modified
+• read_from_head should be enabled if you want to begin ingesting a file from the head rather than tail.
+This can be useful when bulk uploading files on a first run.

-restricts the files which are tailed by Fluentd to those modified recently.
+• limit_recently_modified restricts the files tailed by Fluentd to those modified recently.
 This protects against opening too many files concurrently when using a wildcard on a directory with many archived logs.